-Below, I go over the colors and all the reasons an ATV will smoke and what you can do about it.
+Below, I go over the colors and all the reasons for the smoke.

-- Cold start – When starting an ATV, it’s not uncommon to see some smoke come out the tailpipe as the hot air meets the cool air.
+- Cold start – When starting your engine, it’s not uncommon to see some smoke come out the tailpipe as the hot air meets the cool air.
 You may even see some moisture.
-If you see smoke for a brief time when you first start your ATV for the ride, then it’s not a concern.
+If you see smoke for a brief time when you’re first starting, then it’s not a concern.

-- 2-stroke – If you have a 2-stroke ATV, then your ATV burns oil and seeing some smoke coming from the exhaust is normal.
-You may even have a huge plum of white smoke if the carbureted ATV has been sitting for a while.
+- 2-stroke – If you have a 2-stroke, then it burns oil and seeing some smoke coming from the exhaust is normal.
+You may even have a huge plum of white smoke if the carbureted machine has been sitting for a while.
 This is normal for a 2-stroke, especially when starting it, to see white or often blueish gray smoke come out the pipe.

-- Water In Cylinders – If you got water in your cylinders of your ATV, then seeing white smoke would be expected.
+- Water In Cylinders – If you got water in your engine cylinders, then seeing white smoke would be expected.

 - Burning Oil – Just like with 2-stroke that burns oil, if your 4-stroke is burning oil then white smoke can be seen.
 This could be due to worn valve seals, piston rings, or other internal engine issues.